Quasisections of circle bundles and Euler class: Examples of quasisections. Existence and non-existence

 \subsection{Elementary examples}

 A smooth section is a quasisection.
 Indeed, it can be viewed as an embedded closed manifold which projects bijectively to the base $B$.
-We remind the reader that existence of a continuous section is equivalent to triviality of the circle bundle.
+We remind the reader that existence of a continuous section is equivalent to triviality of the circle bundle, that is, to $\mathcal{E}=0$.

 Moreover, if a quasisection $\mathcal{Q}$ has no singularities (for instance, yields a covering of $B$), then $E\rightarrow B$ is also trivial.

 One can fill $E$ with many mutually disjoint (topological) spheres and thus get a (disconnected) quasisection with type $I$ singular vertices only.
 Adding thin connecting tubes gives a connected embedded quasisection.